Cinderella (1997 film): Casting

 Rodgers & Hammerstein's Cinderella was the first time the "Cinderella" story was adapted for a racially diverse cast, having been conceived in this format from inception.
 The producers hoped that the cast's diversity would enhance the film's "universal appeal" and interest children of all ethnicities.
 The casting directors recruited performers from various entertainment facets, spanning the Broadway, television, film and music industries.
-Casting the stepmother proved particularly challenging since most of the white actresses considered for the role felt uneasy about acting cruelly towards a black Cinderella; Bette Midler was among several actresses who declined.
-Bernadette Peters was ultimately cast as Cinderella's stepmother, her second villainous role after originating the Witch in the stage musical Into the Woods (1986).
+Casting the stepmother proved particularly challenging since most of the white actresses considered for the role felt uneasy about acting cruelly towards a Black Cinderella; Bette Midler was among several actresses who declined.
+Bernadette Peters was ultimately cast as Cinderella's stepmother, her third villainous role after portraying Lily St. Regis in the 1982 film adaptation of Annie and originating the Witch in the stage musical Into the Woods (1986).
 Peters' stepmother was adapted into a more comical version than previous incarnations of the character due to the actress' comedic background.

 Jason Alexander was cast as the prince's valet Lionel, an entirely new character created for comic relief.
 Alexander accepted the role despite being paid significantly less than his Seinfeld salary because, in addition to hoping to earn Zadan and Meron's favor for the title role in a potential film adaptation of the musical Sweeney Todd: The Demon Barber of Fleet Street (1979), he hoped that Cinderella would positively impact the future of television musicals.
 Describing the project as both a major opportunity and responsibility, Alexander acknowledged that Cinderellas failure to succeed could potentially jeopardize the future of musical films altogether.
 Furthermore, Alexander insisted that Lionel be different from his Seinfeld character George Costanza, despite Freedman originally writing several in-jokes that alluded to Alexander's most famous role, prompting him to revise several of the actor's scenes accordingly.
 Whoopi Goldberg accepted the role of Queen Constantina because Cinderella reminded her of a period when television specials were "major event[s]" before home video made such programs available and re-watchable at virtually any time, and hoped that the film would re-introduce the tradition of watching it live and "become part of the fabric of our lives again."
-Goldberg found the film's colorful cast to be reflective of "who we are", describing it as "more normal" than all-black or all-white casts.
+Goldberg found the film's colorful cast to be reflective of "who we are", describing it as "more normal" than all-Black or all-white casts.
 Victor Garber, who was cast as King Maximillian, also enjoyed the film's multicultural cast, describing the fact that his character has an Asian son with an African-American queen as "extraordinary".
 The actor concluded "There's no reason why this can't be the norm."